SpartnerNL/Laravel-Excel/README.md

 ### Formatting columns

 You can easily format an entire column, by using WithColumnFormatting.
-In case you want something more complicated, it's suggested to use the InteractsWithSheet concern.
+In case you want something more complicated, it's suggested to use the `AfterSheet` event.

 In case of working with dates, it's recommended to use `\PhpOffice\PhpSpreadsheet\Shared\Date::dateTimeToExcel()` in your mapping.